jeromverschoote/nextjs-development-kit/README.md

 - [Next.js]() - A React framework that greatly improves developer experience.
 - [Tailwind CSS]() - A utility-first CSS framework packed with standardized classes for easy styling.
 - [Vercel]() - Tool to easily integrate continuous integration and development.
+- [MetaMask]() - A crypto wallet client, mainly for desktop users.
+- [WalletConnect]() - A crypto wallet protocol, mainly for mobile users.
+- [ethers.js](https://docs.ethers.io/v5/) - A JavaScript library for interacting with Solidity smart contracts.